redwoodjs/redwood/CONTRIBUTING.md

 #### Installing Published Packages in Your Redwood App

 The last step is to install the package into your Redwood App.
-The CLI command `redwood-tools` (alias `rwt`) makes installing local NPM packages easy:
+The CLI command `redwood-tools` (`rwt`) makes installing local NPM packages easy:

 ```terminal
 yarn rwt install @redwoodjs/dev-server